Launching Price Feeds with Phala¶

 There are a few more changes that you need to make in feeder.ts

 , the file that maintains and updates your price feeds.
-You'll need to insert the details of your EVM appchain as follows:
+You'll need to insert the details of your EVM network as follows:

 const chain = defineChain({